srizvi-official/technology-assessment-devops/README.md

 In this exercise we need to create automated Kubernetes deployment, this deployment must build Jenkins &amp; Sonar docker images and &amp; run on Kubernetes.
 Jenkins Docker must have maven support, Java 11 support.
 Jenkins pipeline must work smoothly once the setup is complete.

 # Tools and utilities:
-- Jenkins
-- SonarQube
 - Docker
-- Kubernetes Cluster (must be pre setup not part of this implementation - We can provision it using any IaC tool standard definitions)
 - Kubectl
+- Helm
+- kustomize
-- Shell Script
+- Curl

 Prerequisite
 ============

-- Running Kubernetes Cluster
+- Running Kubernetes Cluster (We can provision it using any IaC tool standard definitions)
 - Kubectl utility configured
 - Linux OS
 - These ports must whitelisted 8080 and 9000